SillyTavern/SillyTavern-Content/README.md

 # SillyTavern-Content

 Official content repository.
-Use the "Assets" extension in SillyTavern to download these files into your installation.
+Use the "Download Extensions & Assets" extension in SillyTavern to download these files into your installation.

-Alternatively, [download](https://github.com/SillyTavern/SillyTavern-Content/archive/refs/heads/main.zip) the repository as a ZIP file and unpack it into your /SillyTavern/public folder.

 Also provides access to the repository of endorsed third-party SillyTavern UI extensions.
 Want to contribute your extensions to the list?
 Please [get in contact](https://github.com/SillyTavern/SillyTavern#questions-or-suggestions) with our team!